 When thinking about taxes, consider your business entity to determine what is applicable.
 Often, your chosen business structure or whether the business has employees or assets impacts what taxes you’re liable for.

-Other small business taxes that can apply are property taxes.
-If the small business owns any real property, such as land or buildings, the county where the property is located may assess property taxes.
+- Property tax: If the small business owns any real property, such as land or buildings, the county where the property is located may assess property taxes.
 Property taxes are based on the property’s value and vary based on location.

 How to file small business taxes

 - Find the correct form and fill it out

 Here are four steps for filing small business taxes.

 It helps to have your accounting records organized prior to tax time to make the process easier and smoother.
 Small business owners need careful records of all business expenses, income received, profits and losses, and salaries paid when it comes time to file a tax return.
 Items such as receipts, deposit slips, invoices, and account statements can provide this type of information.

 Also, collect duplicate checks, credit card statements, payment confirmations, or any other records of the amount of taxes you have already paid if you’ve made quarterly estimated tax payments.